Sam Diaz | 7-minute read

 The bottom line

-• The proposed rules would help farmers quickly understand what permits they need for certain activities, or if they need one at all.
+The proposed rule revisions aim to clearly state what permits farmers would need for certain activities, or if they need one at all.

-• DLCD is not proposing to ban any agritourism activities that are already allowed on farmland.
+DLCD is not proposing to ban farm stands or any agritourism activities that are already allowed on farmland.

-The following are just some of the activities allowed on farm land, no permit needed: growing crops, selling crops, U-picks, Christmas tree sales and U-cuts, CSAs, and free educational tours.
+Farm use: The following are just some of the activities allowed on farm land, no permit needed: growing crops, selling crops, U-picks, Christmas tree sales and U-cuts, CSAs, and free educational tours.
+These activities, and other activities listed under farm use statute, would be unaffected by the draft rule changes.
 (See page 1 of the DLCD draft proposal, in red text).
-These activities, and other activities listed under farm use statute, are unaffected by the proposed rule changes.

 Why do the rules need to be clarified?
 Who is asking for this process?